 Roles and Responsibilities

 - Co-facilitate standardized "Living a Healthy Life with Chronic Conditions" Workshop at various locations in the community as assigned by the program coordinator.
-(Groups are always led by pairs of leaders, working together.)

 - Commit to facilitate a minimum of one full series every 6 months – 1 year